nkinnan/esphome-pace-bms/README.md

-# Decoding the Status Values (but you probably don't want to - just use the text values I patiently decoded for you)
+# Decoding the Status Values (but you probably don't want to)

+No seriously, just use the text values I painstakingly decoded for you :)

+Really?
+OK, well here's the thing.
+They're completely different for every single protocol version and variant.
+Which is why I consolidated them into something you can display and understand.
+But you might have a specific use case that necessitates decoding those bit flags yourself, so lets go over them one by one.

+Paceic Version 25 Status Values
+-

+Paceic Version 20, PYLON variant
+-

+Paceic Version 20, SEPLOS variant
+-

+Paceic Version 20, EG4 variant
+-

 # Miscellaneous Notes